 This is how poor people become rich.
-In fact, my target for (BRKB) is \$300 for the end of 2022 and \$400 for 2023, right when the two-year LEAPS expire.
+In fact, my target for (BRKB) is \$300 for end 2021 and \$400 for 2022, right when the two-year LEAPS expire.

 One question I often get about Berkshire is what happens when Warren Buffet goes to his greater reward, not an impossible concept given that he is 90 years old.